jprisab/kaos-build/README.md

         it will default to "en" for English.
 Currently Spanish and Portuguese are also supported.

-    First you should check the top of the script for configuration options:
+    First you should check the top of the script for CONFIGURATION OPTIONS:

         DEBUG should be set to 1 for verbose output.